-(d) "Collaboration" is a process involving the CNS and one or ense in Oregon; more members of the health care team working together to achieve Oregon Administrative Rules Compilation common goals, each responsible for their particular area of expertise.
+(d) "Collaboration" is a process involving the CNS and one or more members of the health care team working together to achieve common goals, each responsible for their particular area of expertise.

 (e) "Consultation" means interaction between the CNS and the consultee for the purpose of transmitting or obtaining information or advice.